syncfusion-content/uwp-docs/uwp/TreeGrid/Export-To-Excel.md

 ### Export with indent column

-You can export the tree grid to Excel with indent column to denote the nodes level by setting the [AllowIndentColumn](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.Converter.TreeGridExcelExportingOptions.html#Syncfusion_UI_Xaml_TreeGrid_Converter_TreeGridExcelExportingOptions_AllowIndentColumn) property to `true`.
+You can export TreeGrid to Excel with indent column to denote the nodes level by setting the [AllowIndentColumn](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.Converter.TreeGridExcelExportingOptions.html#Syncfusion_UI_Xaml_TreeGrid_Converter_TreeGridExcelExportingOptions_AllowIndentColumn) property to `true`.

 {% tabs %}
 {% highlight c# %}